Rebecca Lamarche – Wednesday, May 11, 2016

 HEALTH WITH WELLNESS

-Your Family Wellness Chiropractor will always make suggestions to increase your family’s health through wellness.
+Your ReVive Health Centre chiropractor will always make suggestions to increase your family’s health through wellness.
 Choose healthier food items and be sure to cook them properly, avoid overcooking and choose healthier cooking options like grilling, baking, steaming and boiling.
 Find the most colorful foods, the darker and richer the color of your vegetables the higher the nutrition content.
 Increase physical activity and spend more times outdoors.
 The more you move the better you breathe, and increased oxygen to your cells will help your body function better and decrease inflammation.